By Sarah Alaimo, WWF-Australia

 Here is a list of fun things you can do with your kids during Earth Hour to help save the planet.

-Here’s how to beat the boredom while you #SwitchOff for Earth Hour at home this year on Saturday 28 March at 8.30pm - local time.
+Here’s how to beat the boredom while you make the #SwitchforNature this Earth Hour on Saturday 27 March at 8.30pm - local time.

 2. Get artsy and colour with WWF